gofore/angular-basic-training/testing/README.md

 ---

 # E2E testing
-- End-to-End (E2E) tests test the whole flow of application
+- End-to-End (E2E) tests test flow of the application
-- Implemented most usually with Protractor
+- Ensures that the components of the application function together as expected
+- E2E tests often define use cases of the application
 ---
 # Protractor
 - E2E test framework for Angular applications